Essential Masterclass

 Pour-over wills typically are written so the estate assets will pour over or pour into the living trust at the death of the person who created the trust.

 Living trusts have the benefit of privacy and the elimination of challenges to the estate.
-A living trust can also be used to separate assets acquired before a marriage; or as a vehicle to manage the assets of a person with diminished or lack of capacity, such as a person suffering from dementia.
+They can also be used to separate assets acquired before a marriage; or as a vehicle to manage the assets of a person with diminished or lack of capacity, such as a person suffering from dementia.

 It’s important to note that financial institutions can freeze up to 50% of the assets in an estate, until a tax waiver is obtained.
 However, tax waivers aren’t required to transfer legal ownership of trust assets after the death of the person who created the trust.
 Therefore, financial institutions can’t similarly freeze up to half of the assets in a trust for that reason.

-However, there can also be a few disadvantages to creating a living trust.
+There can be a few disadvantages to creating a living trust.
 The cost of creating a revocable living trust and a pour-over will is usually a bit more than the cost of preparing just a will, although probating a will-based estate should easily make up the difference.
+Many people prefer to pay a little more to reduce the burden on their heirs.
 There may also be expenses involved with transferring assets, such as real property, into a living trust.

 Will-based estate plans have drawbacks as well.
 The time it takes to settle an estate may be longer than what it takes to distribute trust assets.
 That is because it may take months to probate a will and obtain a tax waiver.
 The provisions of a will are a matter of public record.
 The legal fees incurred in administering a probate estate may be more than legal fees incurred in administering a trust after the death of the trust maker.